 - E1.1 Departments have many systems and procedures relating to the assets of the Council, including purchasing, costing and fleet management systems.
 Departments are largely reliant on computers for their financial management information.
 The information must therefore be accurate and the systems and procedures sound and well administered.
-They should contain controls to make sure that transactions are properly processed and errors detected promptly. - E1.2 The Strategic Director of Resources has a personal responsibility to make sure that the Council's financial systems are sound and should therefore be notified of any new developments, changes or operational issues.

-- E1.3 The key controls in the provision of financial systems and procedures are to ensure that: - operating systems and procedures are secure; - financial data is available on an accurate, complete and timely basis to support service managers in preparing for approval Council's objectives, targets, plans, budgets and statutory returns - financial management information is provided in a timely manner to enable service managers to monitor performance against approvals and plans, and, where relevant, to take appropriate corrective action; and - Financial Procedure Rules are reviewed on an ongoing basis to reflect approved changes in operating systems, procedures and legislation.
+They should contain controls to make sure that transactions are properly processed and errors detected promptly. - E1.2 The Director of Finance has a personal responsibility to make sure that the Council's financial systems are sound and should therefore be notified of any new developments, changes or operational issues. - E1.3 The key controls in the provision of financial systems and procedures are to ensure that: - operating systems and procedures are secure; - financial management information is provided in a timely manner to enable service managers to monitor performance against approvals and plans, and, where relevant, to take appropriate corrective action.

-- E1.4 To make arrangements for the proper administration of the Council's financial affairs, including to: - issue advice, guidance and procedures to be followed by the Council's employees and others acting on its behalf - determine the accounting systems, form of accounts and supporting financial records, banking services and procedures to be maintained or prepared
+- E1.4 To make arrangements for the proper administration of the Council's financial affairs, including to: - issue advice, guidance and procedures to be followed by the Council's employees and others acting on its behalf - determine the accounting systems, form of accounts and supporting financial records, banking services and procedures to be maintained or prepared - provide Chief Officers with advice and guidance in applying the accounting systems, form of accounts, supporting financial records and procedures - approve any changes to be made to existing financial systems or new systems introduced to the Council